infinite-mind-pictures-inc/Infinite-Mind-Wiki/content/robocode/Day-1/index.md

 * Run a "Hello World" program in VS Code
 * Understand how to compile and run Java files from the editor

+> **Note:** In Java, lines that begin with `//` are comments.
+They are there for humans and are not executed as code.

 > Gear up for **Day 1** 😀
 - [Outline](/robocode/Day-1/00_java_intro)
 - [Introductions](/robocode/Day-1/introductions)